jriecken/asset-smasher/README.md

 ### <a name="cli-helpers"></a> Helpers

+There is a built-in `asset_path` helper that can be used to get the "real" (i.e. with hashed file name) path of an asset.
+E.g. `asset_path('css/myFile.css')` might return `'/assets/css/myFile-c89cba7b7df028e65cb01d86f4d27077.css`.

 Some transformers (e.g. the `.ejs` one) take in a set of local variables that they can use during transformation.
 You can pass in the path to a JavaScript module whose exports will be included in this set of variables.

 You can use this, for example, to set configuration parameters in your JS files: